delomast/microTyper/README.md

 Required arguments

 - `-f` the file containing log-likelihoods that was output during step 1.
 The order of the lines in this file is important, so do not reorder any lines after running step 1.
+To read from stdin, use `-f -`

 Optional arguments